 View the Budget & Expense Sheet

-- Itemized deductions (this includes charity, medical expenses, self-employment credits, etc)
+- Itemized deductions (this includes state deduction, charity, medical expenses, self-employment credits, etc)

 - Student loan payment / tax deduction

 - Children related expenses and credits

 Feb 23, 2016 – With any Google Sheet, the revision history is there.
 For any changes, I will update this blog post about what the change is

 Dec 26, 2017 – Updated with 2018 tab, 2018 MFJ tab, preliminary 2018 itemized tab.
 Includes new 2018 tax brackets, standard deduction change, and personal exemption removal

 A quick history on my crazy personal finance and tracking habits:

 2009: The oldest sheet I can find and this was a basic sheet with date, item, cost.
 I can’t remember why I started tracking my expenses but since then, it’s been a habit ever since!